Effective Alcohol Addiction Treatment Programs

 Does Alcohol Treatment Really Work?

 Does alcohol addiction treatment really work?
 There are a lot of great arguments on either side but the one thing that everyone gets right is to do what is right for you.
-That could mean quitting cold turkey and never setting foot in a meeting or an alcohol treatment center.
+That could mean quitting cold turkey and never setting foot in a meeting or an alcohol rehab center.
 It could also mean going to a meeting every day for the first 90 days.
 If the structure and support that an intensive residential treatment program can offer is needed then, by all means, do that.
 The key to long-term recovery is to find a personalized alcohol treatment path.

-Types of Alcohol Treatment
+Types of Alcohol Addiction Treatment

-Alcohol Detox
+California Alcohol Detox

 During the sub-acute detox phase of alcohol addiction treatment programs, our counselors work with residents to coach them through the cleansing process, especially at times when they want to give up.
-We constantly gauge where the resident is mentally and physically, and provide them with the support they need 24 hours a day to effectively manage the detox process.
+We constantly gauge where the resident is mentally and physically, and provide them with the support they need 24 hours a day to effectively manage the alcohol detox process.

 *The Discovery House is not a medical facility and works with local hospitals when medical detox is needed.